QwenLM/Qwen2.5/docs/source/framework/qwen_agent.rst

 developing LLM applications based on the instruction following, tool usage, planning, and memory capabilities of Qwen.

-This is a tutorial on using Qwen-Agent to quickly experience the agentic capabilities of Qwen3.
+This is the simplest tutorial on using Qwen-Agent to quickly experience the agentic capabilities of Qwen3.
 For more detailed information, please refer to `Qwen-Agent <https://github.com/QwenLM/Qwen-Agent>`__ repository.